yyunshanli/404turtle-site/README.md

 # link to site
 https://404turtle.site/

+# Dashboard
+We built the dashboard around two simple goals: see what users do and see if the site feels healthy/fast while they do it.
+The page has a quick stats bar on top and the charts underneath.

+## Stats bar
+Up top we show Sessions, Pageviews (24h), Unique Pages, Errors (24h), and Median Load (ms).
+They’re kept as numbers on purpose to be easy to glance at.
+The 24-hour window keeps the activity numbers fresh, and using the median for load keeps weird outliers from messing it up.

+# Charts: what we picked and why

+## Errors per Minute — line chart

+Here we count how many error events happen each minute and draw that as a line over time.
+Using “per minute” normalizes the rate for busy and quiet periods.
+The line also makes spikes jump out fast.
+It’s easy to line up a spike with something that happened (a deploy, a busy hour), and the timestamps make it useful when you’re digging into logs later.
+We tried fancier versions (stacked by type, heatmaps), but they were harder to read at a glance, so we kept it clean.

+## Median Load by Page (Top 5) — bar chart

+For performance, we look at the “typical” load time for each page and show just the worst five.
+We use the median on purpose so one weird, super-slow visit doesn’t sway the result.
+Bars are good here because you just want to see which pages are slower than the others without thinking too hard.
+We considered box plots to show spread, but that felt like overkill for a dashboard you skim.

+## Session Duration Distribution (last 24h) — horizontal bars

+This one groups sessions by how long they lasted in simple ranges: 0–10s, 10–30s, 30–60s, 1–3m, and so on.
+Ranges are easier to understand than exact seconds, and the horizontal layout keeps the labels readable.
+While the report is not perfect, as people leave tabs open and sessions can include a few visits, it’s great for seeing if most people bounce right away or actually hang around.

+## Top Landing Pages (all-time) — bar chart

+For each session, we grab the first page the person saw and count those up.
+That tells us where people are arriving from and which pages need to be made extra well because they make the first impression.
+We keep this “all-time” (within what we’ve loaded) so we can see a persistent trend, and bars keep the comparison straightforward.
+The motivation for this chart is learning about the site navigation, where there are entry points to the site and exit points.

+## Top Exit Pages (all-time) — bar chart

+Same idea as landings, but for the last page someone saw.
+If a page shows up here a lot, it might be a dead end… or it might be the place where people finish what they came to do.
+Reading this together with the duration chart helps: lots of exits plus lots of very short sessions usually mean a bounce; lots of exits after longer sessions can mean “mission accomplished.”

+## Traffic Share by Page — donut with “Other”

+This shows how the total pageviews are split across pages.
+We limit it to the top handful and roll the tiny ones into “Other” so the donut doesn’t turn hard to read.
+Each slice is labeled with a percent, so you don’t have to guess.
+We tried other shapes (stacked bars), but at this small size, the donut communicates “who’s biggest” the fastest.

 # Homework 1
 ## Details of Github auto deploy setup
 This deployment process uses Git hooks.